Covid-19: Gujarat sets up separate wards at hospitals to treat black fungus cases among patients

 - Monitor blood glucose level post Covid-19 discharge and also in diabetics

-- Use steroid judiciously – correct timing, correct dose and duration
+- Use steroids judiciously – correct timing, correct dose and duration

 - Use clean, sterile water for humidifiers during oxygen therapy